Plasma Cutter Amperage Vs Thickness Chart for Steel

 amperage affects steel cutting

-However, excessive amperage elevates heat input, widening the kerf, rounding edges, and inducing distortion.
-You’ll see overmelting, lag lines, and a heat-affected zone that exceeds specification tolerances.
-Use the machine’s maximum rated amperage on thicker sections to maintain speed only if edge quality and dimensional accuracy remain within limits.
+Watch for overmelting, heavy lag lines, and a heat-affected zone that exceeds your tolerance.
+Use the machine’s maximum rated amperage on thicker steel only when the edge quality and dimensional accuracy remain acceptable.

-Reading and Using an Amperage Vs Thickness Chart
+How to Read and Use an Amperage Vs Thickness Chart

 amperage adjustments for thickness

-Start with chart interpretation: locate steel type, plate thickness, and the model-specific duty cycle limits.
-Read the recommended current, then verify nozzle rating and gas settings align.
-Use the baseline rule—about 20 amps for 1/8 inch and add ~10 amps per additional 1/8 inch—as a cross-check, not a substitute for the manufacturer’s table.
+Start with chart interpretation: find the steel type, plate thickness, and your model’s duty cycle limits.
+Read the recommended current, then confirm the nozzle rating and gas setting.
+Use the 10-amp-per-1/8-inch rule as a cross-check, not as a replacement for the manufacturer’s table.

-Start with chart interpretation: match steel, thickness, duty cycle, then confirm current, nozzle, and gas settings.
+Start with chart interpretation: match steel, thickness, duty cycle, current, nozzle, and gas settings.

 amp settings for steel thicknesses

-Although every machine and torch kit has its own limits, you can set a reliable baseline for mild steel by matching amperage to thickness in 1/8-inch steps.
-Use these amperage settings across common thickness ranges to maintain kerf control, minimal dross, and consistent edge quality.
-Start at 20 A for 1/8 in, then add roughly 10 A for each additional 1/8 in of section.
+Every machine and torch kit has its own limits, but you can set a reliable baseline for mild steel.
+Match amperage to thickness in 1/8-inch steps.
+Start at 20 A for 1/8 in, then add about 10 A for each extra 1/8 in.

 Thickness (in) Recommended Amps